Can you use a Business Line of Credit for Personal Expenses?

 Business Line of Credit vs Personal Line of Credit

 There is no doubt that a business line of credit is one of the best options for many small businesses.
-But, if you are looking for a loan, then you have a strong credit history and substantial revenue that increases the chances for your loan approval.
+But, if you are looking for a loan, you have a strong credit history and substantial revenue.
+It increases the chances of your loan approval.